Ultrafast On-Chip Online Learning via Spline Locality in Kolmogorov-Arnold Networks: FPGA Implementation Details

 \paragraph{Deterministic control.} All loops have static bounds determined by compile-time dimensions.
 The kernels are structured to enable deterministic scheduling: unrolled inner loops for parallel MACs/coefficient updates and pipelining across output neurons where appropriate.

 \paragraph{LUT storage.} KAN basis/derivative LUTs are bound to single-port ROM implemented in LUTRAM (read-only, constant at synthesis), minimizing BRAM pressure.

-\paragraph{Parameter storage.} KAN parameters are stored as a 3D array \texttt{Ws[o][i][c]}.
-We apply complete partitioning across \texttt{o} and \texttt{i}, and cyclic partitioning across the coefficient dimension \texttt{c} with factor $(p{+}1)$ to match the number of active basis functions per cell.
-MLP weights \texttt{W[o][i]} and biases \texttt{b[o]} are partitioned to expose full parallelism across dot-products and updates.
+\paragraph{Parameter storage.} KAN parameters are stored as a 3D array \texttt{Ws[q][p][c]}.
+We apply complete partitioning across \texttt{q} and \texttt{p}, and cyclic partitioning across the coefficient dimension \texttt{c} with factor $(S{+}1)$ to match the number of active basis functions per cell.
+MLP weights \texttt{W[q][p]} and biases \texttt{b[q]} are partitioned to expose full parallelism across dot-products and updates.
 Per-layer contexts (KAN indices; MLP cached $x$ and $z$) are fully partitioned and reside in registers/small RAMs.